MultiSafepay/Magento2Msp/README.md

 * These Payment methods can be used when officially released by MultiSafepay.

 The following giftcards are supported:
-1. Multistore setup
-2. Magestore one-step-checkout
-3. Magelaza one-step-checkout
-4. Refunds from within Magento
-5. Auto update transaction to shipped for Pay After Delivery, Klarna and E-invoice
-6. Cart is active on cancelled transaction
-7. iDEAL issuer selection within Magento

-Next to the above it has support for the following giftcards:
 1. Wijncadeau
 2. Babygiftcard
 3. Wellnessgiftcard